 In the early 1990's, Kenny Mattingly of Kenny's Farmhouse Cheese, whose family milks about 120 dairy cattle in Barren County, Kentucky, was worried about the future of milk as a commercial commodity - and especially about whether he and his family could continue to make a living on their 200-acre farm.
 After a farm trip to Europe, he returned with a different notion.
 He was impressed with the way small family farms in Western Europe were finding ways to add value to their products and market to their local communities.
 It gave him a new vision for his farm.

 So in 1998, he and his family started using some of their milk to produce Gouda cheese using Old World, handmade techniques.
 That first year, the family made about 4,000 pounds of cheese.
-Last year, they produced 70,000 pounds of cheese in varieties that include Cheddar, Colby, Jack, Asiago, Swiss and Havarti, as well as some outstanding blue cheeses.
+Sales and production have grown consistently since then.

 "It started out as a business decision," said Mattingly.
 But somewhere along the line, he became a cheese-maker.
 The work for Kenny Mattingly, his family and farm hands begins at 4 a.m. with the milking.
 Mattingly's cows are raised without synthetic hormones and supplement their pasture diet with corn and hay grown on the family's farm.